richardhapb/lspdock/README.md

 - **Match container environment**: If a method like `textDocument/definition` points to a third-party library inside a container, that file will be cloned into the local environment, allowing the IDE to navigate to it.
 - **Configurable Variables**: Customize paths and behavior using environment variables and configuration files.
 - **Logging**: Detailed logs for debugging and monitoring.
-- **Fallback**: If cannot attach to Docker, fallback to local environment, this allows use the proxy everywhere
+- **Zero-config mode**: Run without a configuration file - just pass the LSP executable name and lspdock works as a transparent proxy.
+Perfect for testing or simple setups where Docker isn't needed.
+- **Automatic fallback**: If Docker container is not found or not running, lspdock automatically falls back to running the LSP locally.
+This allows you to use the same configuration everywhere without worrying about Docker availability.

 ---